jro31/jethro-codes/_articles/projects/blocks-falling.md

 We do this, because as we know that we're building a `'1-3'` block, then we need to build two rows, so want to run our `forEach` loop two times.

-It's worth remembering at this point that `returnBlock` was set to an empty object, earlier in this hook:
+It's worth remembering at this point that `returnBlock` was set to an empty object earlier in this hook:

 ```js
 let returnBlock = {};